bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:42:49

-I mean I can understand the convenience where you say, oh it's from this address, but it's like, well...
+I can understand the convenience where you say, oh it's from this address, but it's like, well...

 Mark Erhadt: 00:42:54